Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Immersed -surfaces in the spaces

-Next we describe the isometries in the $\Ekt$ spaces that are induced as isometries for the class of immersed $\Hss$.
-As a matter of fact, from Equation \eqref{eqhsup} we see that: \begin{itemize} \item Every isometry in $\Ekt$ that leaves invariant the angle function is also an isometry for $\Hss$. \item If an isometry changes the value of the angle function, and $\h$ is invariant under this symmetry, then the isometry is also induced for $\Hss$. \end{itemize} For instance, translations and rotations around the fibers leave invariant the angle function at any $\Ekt$ space.
-Moreover, if $\tau=0$ then the reflection w.r.t. vertical planes also leave invariant the angle function.
-Hence, these isometries are induced as isometries for the class of $\Hss$ immediately.
+Next we describe the isometries in the $\Ekt$ spaces that send $\Hss$ into $\Hss$.
+As a matter of fact, that translations and rotations around the fibers leave invariant the angle function at any $\Ekt$ space, hence in virtue of Equation \eqref{eqhsup} send $\Hss$ into $\Hss$.

-The only isometries in the $\Ekt$ spaces that change the value of $\nu$ are reflections with respect to horizontal planes if $\tau=0$, and rotations of angle $\pi$ around horizontal geodesics if $\tau\neq0$; any of these isometries change the value $\nu$ into $-\nu$.
-Hence, if $\h$ is an even function, $\sig$ is an $\Hs$, $p\in\sig$ and $\Psi$ is any of those isometries, we have
+The only isometries in the $\Ekt$ spaces that change the value of $\nu$ are reflections with respect to horizontal planes if $\tau=0$ and rotations of angle $\pi$ around horizontal geodesics if $\tau\neq0$; any of these isometries change the value $\nu$ into $-\nu$.
+Hence, if $\h$ is an even function, $\sig$ is an $\Hs$ and $\Psi$ is any of those isometries, then $\Psi(\sig)$ also satisfies Equation \eqref{defihsup} and so $\Psi$ send $\Hss$ into $\Hss$.